telerik/ajax-docs/controls/menu/how-to/auto-height-of-mobile-radmenu-items-group-popup.md

 ##

-The below example demonstrates how the mobile RadMenu popup can resize automatically depending on the number of items.
+The below example demonstrates how to dynamically change the height of the Mobile RadMenu dropdown, which holds the RadMenuItems, depending on the number of items opened.
+It is achieved by updating the max-height of groups' element in the OnClientItemOpened and OnClientItemClosed events.

 ````CSS
 html .RadMenuPopup .rmGroup {